alex-kn/frozen-sea/README.md

 Frozen Sea is a website designated to create, manage and participate in user studies at Ludwig-Maximilians Universität Munich.

-## Home (Study List)
+## Home

-On the home screen the user will see:

-* the Navigation Area
-    * **Studies:** a list of available studies
-    * **My Studies:**
-        * studies the user is participating in
-        * studies the user has created
-        * studies the user is supervising
-    * **My Preferences:** the preferences and information about the user
+The **Study List** is displayed after logging in for the first time, which shows all available studies for the user.
+Users can filter this list according to their wishes and click on a study will take them to the detail page of the respective study.

-* the Study List (the user's relation to the study is indicated by color)
+The user's relation to the study is indicated by color:
-    * **green** the user is participating in this study and was confirmed by the study organizer
+* **green:** the user is participating in this study and was confirmed by the study organizer
-    * **blue** the user is participating in this study and was not yet confirmed
+* **blue:** the user is participating in this study and was not yet confirmed
 * ...

 ## Preferences

-The preferences provide details about the user and are used filter studies accordingly.
+The user can specifiy details about himself on the preference page.
+These preferences are are used to filter studies accordingly.
+For isntance, a study requiring an android phone is not shown to a user who has specified that he has no such phone.

-Only users who have their student number specified can choose experimental hours as a reward.
+Note that only users who have their student number specified can choose experimental hours as a reward.

 ## Creating a new Study

+All user's can create a new study by clicking the **Create Study** Button.
+The subsequently appearing page consists of two tabs in which users can modify and adjust their study to their needs.

+##### General Information
+* General details about the study
+    * Title
+    * Description
+    * Standard duration of one appointment
+    * Keywords
+    * All distinct locations of the study appointments
+    * The supervisor of the study (needs to unlock the study)
+* Possible rewards
+* Adding appointments
+    * Start time
+    * Buffer between appointments (only used to increment start time after adding for convenience, not saved)
+    * Date
+    * Location
+    * Maximumn number of participants
+    * Deadline for registering (hours in advance)

+##### Requirements

+In this tab, requirements for participating in the study can be specified.
+These requirements are used to help showing the study to suiting applicants.

+##### Online Study

+Studies which are conducted online do not require appointments and rewards.
+By checking this box, a new input field for the URL of the study will appear, which is necessary for possible applicants to participate.

 ## Participating in a study

+Clicking on a specific study directs the user to the detail page of the respective study.
+More detailed information about the study can be found here.

+After choosing a reward users can browse through the appointments and apply for an appointment of their liking.
+After confirmation by the study organizer the user is registered for this specific appointment.
+The user might also be rejected by the study organizer.

+Users can withdraw their participation at any time before the deadline has passed, for instance to apply for another appointment.
+The chosen reward can also be changed until the deadline has passed.

+Additionally users can contact the study organizer using the contact form at the bottom of the page.

 ## Managing a created study